Best Health benefits of Manuka Honey: 31 Myths, FAQs Answered

 - Streptococcus pyogenes (i.e. strep throat): Causes strep throat

-Beekeepers have developed a ranking system for rating the potency of manuka honey.
-The rating is called UMF, which stands for Unique Manuka Factor, and standards are set by the UMF Board.
+Beekeepers have developed a ranking system for rating potency.
+The rating and standards are set by the UMF Board.

-The UMF rating is thought to correspond with the concentration of MG and other compounds.
-Not all manuka honey labels or brands contains significant levels of antibacterial factors.
-To be considered potent enough to be therapeutic, the bottle needs a minimum rating of UMF 5+.
-Only then it is lab classified and able to sell as UMF manuka honey.
+This rating is thought to correspond with the concentration of MG and other compounds.
+Not all labels or brands contains significant levels of antibacterial factors.
+To be considered potent enough to be therapeutic, the bottle needs a minimum rating of 5+.
+Only then it is lab classified and able to sell from New Zealand as manuka honey.

-You can use it for a variety of uses, both internally and externally.
-Some problems the honey solves include diarrhea, sore throats, and eczema.
+Here is a list of benefits that you can give manuka honey for a variety of uses, both internally and externally.
+Some problems it solves include diarrhea, sore throats, and eczema.

 - Acid Reflux Disease